nguyenllpsych/metaESM/README.md

-# Meta-analysis: Personality traits and variability in emotion and well-being
+# Meta-analysis: Personality traits and emotional variability

-Analysis code for the meta-analysis project of personality traits and emotional variability
+Analysis code for the meta-analysis project looking at the association between the Big Five personality traits and variability in emotion and well-being.
+We compared patterns between positive vs. negative emotion, between traditional longitudinal design and experience sampling methods, and among the Big Five traits.

 Linh Nguyen - nguy4006@umn.edu